explaingit

 TLDR

-Node.js tool that automatically shrinks SVG files by removing unnecessary metadata and bloat, making them faster to load without changing how they look.
+SVGO is a Node.js tool that shrinks SVG files by stripping out the editor bloat that Illustrator or Figma exports add, making your web icons and graphics smaller and faster to load without changing how they look.

 Mindmap